aquaranto/HIREME/HIREME.md

 Also while in college, I was a member of Women in Technology (WIT).
 Several times a year we invited local girl scouts to RIT to learn about different engineering disciplines.
 I led the activities for mechanical engineering and material science.

-After moving to Buffalo I started a [meetup group](http://www.meetup.com/Buffalo-Crochet/) to share my love of crocheting with the Nickel City.
-Currently we have 35 members, many of whom are learning the craft.
+I recently started a [meetup group](http://www.meetup.com/Buffalo-Learning-to-Code/) to share my love of programming with the Nickel City.
+Currently we have 11 members, many of whom are programming for the very first time.

 * **a student**

 I am currently in the process of teaching myself how to program.
-I am working my way through the web development track on [TeamTreeHouse](http://teamtreehouse.com/) and I’m trying to [Learn Ruby the Hard Way](http://ruby.learncodethehardway.org/).
+I worked my way through the web development track on TeamTreeHouse and I completed a computer science course through coursera.org.

 I am also attending as many conferences and ruby meetups as possible.
 I love meeting all of the intelligent people and absorbing as much knowledge as I can from them.